nitishbagul/anybuddy-full-stack-capstone/README.md

 4. User should be able to view its own events as well as the ones he has joined.
 5. User should be able to edit its own event.
 6. User should be able to delete its own events.
+7. User should not be able to edit events created by others.

 ### UI Flow
 ![UI Flow handwritten draft](https://github.com/nitishbagul/where-is-it-node-capstone/blob/master/github-images/User-flow-WhereIsIt_1.jpg)